databricks/databricks-sql-python/docs/parameters.md

 - A query executed with native parameters can contain at most 255 parameter markers
 - The maximum size of all parameterized values cannot exceed 1MB
+- For volume operations such as PUT, native parameters are not supported

 ## SQL Syntax